Boston PhD & Master's in Human Resources (HR) Graduate Degree Programs

 Popular Human Resource Management Graduate Degrees in Boston

-Human Resource Management degrees are reported by the National Center for Education Statistics under the category of Business, management, marketing, and related services.
+Human Resources Management programs are reported by the National Center for Education Statistics under the category of Business, management, marketing, and related services.
 In fact, in the most recent update of the data (2013), across the U.S., there were 1612 Human Resource degrees awarded to graduate students.
-The majority (93%) of these programs were at the master's level.
+The majority (93%) of these programs were at the master’s level.

-Master of Science in Human Resources vs MBA in Human Resources
+M.S. in Human Resources vs M.B.A. in Human Resources

 What is the difference between an MBA in human resources and a Master of Science in human resources?
 Actually, quite a bit.

 An MBA in Human Resources is a business graduate degree with a handful of courses in HRM.
-Because of this focus you'll take a broad array of core business and managerial themes.
-These often touch on strategy, marketing and global finance.
-As such, an MBA may provide the flexibility to pursue other business positions than HR.
+Because of this focus you’ll take a broad array of core business and managerial themes.
+These often touch on strategy, information systems and decision making.
+As such, an MBA program may provide the flexibility to pursue other business positions than HR.

 The business skills you build may apply to many areas.
 With extra courses in HRM, you may learn how to manage and keep a talented and productive workforce.
 Such topics may provide you with a working knowledge of employment law and HR strategy.

 A MS-HRM is a graduate degree in human resources.
 As such, it has a singular focus.
 The heart of the program covers managerial topics related to human resource divisions.
-You’ll likely study things like strategic staffing, workplace diversity and organizational leadership.
+You’ll likely study things like strategic hiring, workplace diversity and organizational change.